 Seriously, what is considered a great piece of blog content these days?

 Well, first of all, every blogger wants to become successful, and as we all know, content is the most crucial component for building a successful blog.

-There are plenty of bloggers out there that know how to create great content.
+There are plenty of bloggers out there that know how to create awesome content.
 That said, only a few of those bloggers manage to make their content truly compelling, the best by any standards.
 They know how to make their content stand out from the rest.

 Now you might be thinking to yourself - With so many other channels available for creating and distributing online content, is creating blog content really worth it?
 Isn't blogging dead?

 No, blogging is not dead and creating blog content still matters, hugely.

 Here's an interesting statistic for you:

 Blog posts account for around 65% of all content being created.
 Source.